 If you need to replace any of the antennae, you can do this easily as they are all detachable.
-This is not a cheap PCI express wireless card, but you certainly get what you pay for.
+This is not a cheap PCI express wi-fi card, but you certainly get what you pay for.
 We found the card easy to install, found it ideal for gaming and were impressed by the strength of the WiFi signal.

 The Asus PCE-AC88 AC3100 is designed to work with desktop computers running Windows 7 or higher.
 This lightweight PCI card weighs just 4.5 ounces, and the dimensions are 8.3 inches by 10.9 inches by 2.2 inches.
 This is a seriously good wireless PCI card and was easily the best in our test.

 We consider this to be the second-best Wi-Fi PCI card available because of its performance and value for money.
 This is a very fast PCIe wi-fi card, and it has impressive upload speeds and download speeds with a seamless operation.
 We detected no latency issues with either video streaming or gaming applications.